 King Emril had reigned with power, raising the Reluwyn from an independent kingdom of settled nomads.
 Now they ruled an empire that spanned half the known world hubristically named Emrilion.
 He had been a ruthless king, his cruelty furthered his domination and his single-mindedness was never questioned by his subjects; but now that time was over and Garesh had waited long for this.
-He was ready to rise up, all that was needed was the King’s signature scrawled upon the Regency document Garesh had already drawn up.
+He was ready to rise, all that was needed was the King’s signature scrawled upon the Regency document Garesh had already drawn up.
 After all, Emrilion had no Queen.
 Emril’s wife had been deemed by him a threat to his power, and so he had dealt with her accordingly.
 Her Alakvalto blood, which drew from an ancient shape-shifting magic, had been her undoing.
 No King of the Reluwyn could allow himself to be seen as second to his Queen.
 The marriage had served a purpose.
 Then it had not.
-The King had signed an Edict condemning all Shifters to death, supressing their kind and accusing them of being influenced by dark spirits.
-Queen Anis had been burned alive, cleansed of her dark spirit, and her own husband had watched.
+The King had signed an Edict condemning all shifters to death, accusing them of being influenced by dark spirits.
+Queen Anis had been burned alive, cleansed of the supposed evil, and her own husband had watched.
 Now an entire ancient magic was left in the realms of silence.

 The High Councillor was going for the boy now.
 He strode through the palace with all the purposefulness that had once led him out of the courtier’s muck heap and up to the King’s right hand.
 The robe he wore flared out behind him and his leather shoes thudded on the tiled floors.
 He passed walls with frescoes depicting the ascent of the Reluwyn, from a tribe in the Tao desert into a mighty nation.
 The quickest way to get to Prince Trevisian’s chambers was to pass through a fountain courtyard made of sandstone, the chambers off it containing the King’s numerous concubines.
 Since the King’s illness, Garesh had taken to passing by those rooms more often.

-This time, however, he did not stop but went on.
-He passed the fountain which had frozen on the first day of true winter, its icy shards suspended, waiting for the first day of spring to release them.
-He entered the Hall of Banners where all the bloodlines of the Reluwyn – apart from that of the Alakvalto – were represented.
-Courtiers and council members milled about, waiting for news of the King, forming factions and fighting amongst themselves.
+This time, however, he did not stop but carried on.
+He passed the fountain which had frozen on the first day of true winter, its icy shards suspended, waiting for spring to release them.
+He entered the Hall of Banners where all the bloodlines of the Reluwyn—apart from that of the Alakvalto—were represented.
+Courtiers and council members milled about, waiting for news of the King, forming factions or fighting amongst themselves.

 Garesh, usually taking his time to flatter and persuade the most influential courtiers, instead skirted the main throngs and headed to the left of the great stone columns.
-He had no time to waste: the healer had said the King would die any day, and without that document signed Garesh’s plan would surely fail.
+He had no time to waste.
+The healer had said the King would die any day.
+Without that document signed, Garesh’s plan would surely fail.
 No amount of flattery would be able to unite the courtiers and council members under his authority without the King’s signature.

 He took a side door from the hall and headed to the north of the palace.
-The Prince’s rooms were soon reached and Garesh strode into the brightly painted seating chamber that looked out onto the heart of the palace: a jewelled courtyard.
+The Prince’s rooms were soon reached and Garesh strode into the brightly painted seating chamber that looked out onto the jewelled courtyard at the heart of the palace.